apache/calcite/site/downloads/index.md

 If you cannot do that, the *md5* hash file may be used to check that the download has completed OK.

-For fast downloads, recent source distributions may be hosted on mirror servers;
+For fast downloads, current source distributions are hosted on mirror servers;
 older source distributions are in the [archive](http://archive.apache.org/dist/calcite/) or [incubator archive](http://archive.apache.org/dist/incubator/calcite/).